Vipinbadge10/computational-physics/README.md

 ### Methods Used :

+#### 1. Analytical Method:
-a.
-Analytical Method - The analytical transmission is calculated directly from schrondiger equation and it given by
+The analytical transmission is calculated directly from schrondiger equation and it given by

 The energy of the particle is:
 $$ E = \frac{\hbar^2 k_0^2}{2 m_e}$$